Key Breed Facts

 For further advice please read our article on Keeping Children Safe around Dogs.

-The average life expectancy of a Boerboed is between 10 and 12 years when properly cared for and fed an appropriate good quality diet to suit their ages.
+The average life expectancy of a Boerboel is between 10 and 12 years when properly cared for and fed an appropriate good quality diet to suit their ages.

 Like so many other breeds, the Boerboel is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these large, attractive dogs.
 The conditions that seem to affect the breed the most include the following: